implicitly-awesome/exop/README.md

 If at least one of the given parameters didn't pass the validation `process/1` function's code will not be invoked and corresponding warning in the application's log will appear.

+There is "bang" version of `run/1` exists.
+Function `run!/1` does the same things that its sibling does, the only difference is a result of invocation, it might be:

+* if a contract validation passed - the actual result of an operation (result of a code, described in `process/1`)
+* if a contract validation failed - an error `Exop.Validation.ValidationError` raising
+* in case of manual interruption - `{:error, {:interrupt, _reason}}`

-You always can bypass the validation simply by calling `process/1` function itself, if needed.
+_You always can bypass the validation simply by calling `process/1` function itself, if needed._

 ## Operation results